Frequently Asked Questions

 Can I camp next to my vehicle?

 Yes, there is a designated campsite called Hillbilly for those campers who want to be next to their vehicles.
-This is the same area for campervans, rooftop tents etc. Be warned, it isn’t a green grass area, only for the rough and ready.
-But for those who can leave their car in the parking lot, you will be rewarded with green grass (if the drought allows) and can camp very close to the toilets and showers.
+Please make sure you buy an entry ticket to gain access to this campsite with your vehicle.
+This is the area to go if you have campervans, rooftop tents etc. Be warned, it isn’t a green grass area, only for the rough and ready.
+If you’re happy to leave your car in the parking lot, you will be rewarded with green grass and can camp very close to the toilets and showers.

 Does the campsite have showers and toilets?